XiangJinyu/isaacJinyu/README.md

-- 👋 Hi, I’m @isaacJinyu
+- 👋 Hi, I’m 向劲宇
 - 👀 I’m interested in physics,math and AI
 - 🌱 I’m currently learning AIGC.
-- 💞️ I’m looking to collaborate on AI or AIGC
+- 💞️ I’m looking to collaborate on prompt engineer.
 - 📫 How to reach me 📧 1376193973@qq.com

 <!---